idvorkin/idvorkin.github.io/_d/SustainableWork.md

 <!-- /TOC -->

-### How do I achieve work life balance
+### How do I model work life balance

 Organizations reflect their leaders, and I try my best to model sustainability.
 Here are some of my personal behaviors:

--   Leave every day at 4, and don't touch work evenings and weekends.
--   I don't have work e-mail on my phone.
--   Sneak out mid day to get to events that are important to my children.
--   Take lieu time if I've been putting in too many hours at work in the short term.
--   (Use planning to know if there will be work spikes ahead of time to let my family know)
+**I leave at 4 pm, 4 days a week** My watch alarm goes off every day at 3:45pm, reminding me to wrap up for the day.
+It goes off a second time at 4:05, at which point I drop what I'm doing, grab my bag, and leave.
+I do this 4 days a week like clockwork.
+One day a week I'll stay late, usually with an open schedule.
+I do this because many people prefer to socialize around 4-6, and I want to be around for that - aka happy hour!

+**I don't work evenings and weekends** I love my job when it's going well, and I have a huge sense of responsibility when it's going poorly.
+If I don't force myself to stop working, I won't.
+Thus, I have a simple rule which I stick to most of the time - don't work evening and weekends.
+There are exceptions when I want/need to work an evening or weekend, when that happens I'm religious about using delayed send to avoid my employees getting mails from me out of business hours.

+**I don't have work e-mail on my phone** When I say I don't work on evenings and weekends I mean I don't work evenings and weekends and e-mail is work.
+If I had work e-mail on my phone I'd check it when I'm idle, so I can't have work e-mail from my phone.
+I do have chime (aka Skype/Slack/Teams)) in case something is urgent and folks want to get a hold of me.

+**I proudly go to kids events during the day** My daughter is 4, the highlight of her life is her "ballet recital" it's the 3rd Wednesday every 4 months @ 11am.
+I won't miss it for the world.

+**I book my vacations in advance, I take them, and I keep my work laptop off** Every year my mom comes for spring break, we visit my wife's family for a week around thanksgiving, we take a week in the summer to visit my sister in Canada, and we take some time to enjoy the kids being off school for winter break.
+As hard as it is to let go of work (and trust me it's way hard), I say sorry - this vacation is booked, I won't be available till I'm back from vacation.

-### What mechanisms do I put in place to enable a culture of work life balance.
+### What mechanisms do I put in place to enable a culture of work life balance

 High performing organizations use structural mechanisms to support the culture.
-Here are some mechanisms I put in place :
+Here are some mechanisms I put in place:

+BIG IDEAS:

+-   Work where/when you want to -- remote work/results vs time oriented
+-   We work out priority, you figure out cost and we agree on cut line.

 -   To support working remotely, have chat rooms, high quality microphones, and meetings with video conferencing capabilities.
 -   To ensure people can go home guilt free, have no meetings after 4.